 As I had far too many ideas to fit into one novel, I decided to create a series of twelve, covering Jane's first year in business.
 The first novel opens on January 1, the second on February 1 – you've got the idea.

-I called the first novel, The Night of Harrison Monk's Death and used it to introduce Jane along with a host of characters both from her present and her past.
+I called the first novel, First Things First and used it to introduce Jane along with a host of characters both from her present and her past.
 This was followed Pandora's Box, A Game of Cat and Mouse, and April and the fifth in the series, Fool's Gold.

 All are available from all Amazon sites (e-book & paperback).